Adolph Coors III: Kidnapping

-On February 9, 1960, while on his way to work, Coors was murdered in a failed kidnapping attempt by escaped murderer Joseph Corbett Jr. on Turkey Creek Bridge near Morrison, Colorado.
+On February 9, 1960, Coors had to take a detour onto Turkey Creek Bridge near Morrison, Colorado due to construction work that had been going on since January.
+Joseph Corbett Jr., a convicted murderer who had escaped from prison in California and had been secretly stalking Coors for months, parked his car in the middle of the bridge a few minutes before Coors arrived.
+Corbett was pretending to be broke down.
+Coors left his car to help Corbett, but Corbett attempted to kidnap Coors.
+There was a brief struggle and Corbett shot Coors twice in the back as Coors was running back to his car.

-On the morning of February 9, a milkman discovered Coors' International Travelall on the bridge, empty of occupants and with the radio on.
+Later that morning, a milkman discovered Coors' International Travelall on the bridge, empty of occupants and with the radio on.
 Police identified the vehicle as belonging to Coors, and began a search of the area that turned up Coors' hat, glasses, and a blood stain.
-The following day, his wife Mary received a ransom note in the mail requesting $500,000 for his safe release.
+The next day, his wife Mary received a ransom note in the mail requesting $500,000 for his safe release.
 The hunt for Coors and his assailant was the largest FBI effort since the Lindbergh baby kidnapping.

-On September 11, 1960, a hiker by the name of Edward Lee Greene Jr. stumbled upon a pair of discarded trousers in the Rocky Mountains, and found in the pocket a penknife bearing the initials 'ACIII'.
+On September 11, 1960, a hiker by the name of Edward Lee Greene Jr. stumbled upon a pair of discarded trousers in the Rocky Mountains, and found in the pocket a penknife bearing the initials "ACIII."
 Then on September 15, 1960, a shirt belonging to Coors, and his skull, were found in a remote area near Pikes Peak.

 A witness turned up who revealed he had seen a yellow 1951 Mercury with the letters "AT" and numerals "62" somewhere in the license plate combination on the bridge around the time of Coors' disappearance.
 A car matching the description was found torched in a dump in Atlantic City, New Jersey.
 Investigators traced the car back to a Colorado resident named Walter Osborne, who suspiciously moved out of his Denver apartment the day after the kidnapping.
 The name "Walter Osborne" was revealed to be an alias for Corbett.
-Due to international obsession with the case, including a picture of Corbett in an issue of Reader's Digest, he was recognized by two neighbors in Vancouver, BC, and was arrested.
+Due to international obsession with the case, including a picture of Corbett in an issue of Reader's Digest, he was recognized by two neighbors in Vancouver, B.C., and was arrested.